scil/LaravelFly/readme.md

-LaravelFly runs Laravel much faster, and make Tinker to be used online(when Laravel is working).
+LaravelFly runs Laravel much faster, and make Tinker to be used online(use tinker while Laravel is responding requests from browsers).

 Thanks to [Swoole](https://github.com/swoole/swoole-src) and [PsySh](https://github.com/bobthecow/psysh)